freenas/freenas-docs/userguide/system.rst

 place!**

 Now the SEDs must be configured with this password.
-Go to the :menuselection:`Shell` and enter :samp:`sedhelper setup {password}`, where *password* is the global password entered in
-:menuselection:`System --> Advanced --> SED Password`.
+Go to the :ref:`Shell` and enter :samp:`sedhelper setup {password}`, where *password* is the global password entered in :menuselection:`System --> Advanced --> SED Password`.

-:command:`sedhelper` ensures that all detected SEDs are properly configured to use the provided password.
-Example:
+:command:`sedhelper` ensures that all detected SEDs are properly configured to use the provided password:

 .. code-block:: none